-As of March 31, 2015, our contractual obligations included our March 2023 Notes, January 2022 Notes, May 2022 Notes, January 2019 Notes, Senior Secured Credit Facility, drilling contract commitments, derivatives, performance unit liability awards, asset retirement obligations, office and equipment leases and capital contribution commitments to our equity method investee.
-From December 31, 2014 to March 31, 2015, the material changes in our contractual obligations included (i) an increase of \$525.0 million in principal and interest due to the March 2023 Notes offering, (ii) a decrease of \$300.0 million outstanding on our Senior Secured Credit Facility, (iii) a decrease of \$38.8 million on our interest obligations for our senior unsecured notes as semi-annual interest payments were made in January and February 2015, (iv) a decrease in our outstanding capital contribution commitment to our equity method investee due to a payment by us of \$14.5 million towards construction of pipeline extensions by Medallion and (v) a decrease of \$11.5 million for drilling contract commitments (on contracts other than those on a well-by-well basis).
+As of June 30, 2015, our contractual obligations included our March 2023 Notes, January 2022 Notes, May 2022 Notes, Senior Secured Credit Facility, drilling contract commitments, derivatives, performance unit liability awards, asset retirement obligations, office and equipment leases and capital contribution commitments to our equity method investee.
+From December 31, 2014 to June 30, 2015, the material changes in our contractual obligations included (i) a decrease of \$683.0 million in principal and interest due to the redemption of the January 2019 Notes, (ii) an increase of \$525.0 million in principal and interest due to the redemption, (iii) a decrease of \$175.0 million our Secured Credit Facility, (iv) a decrease of \$57.2 million on our interest obligations for our senior unsecured notes as semi-annual interest payments were made in January, February and May 2015, (iv) a decrease of \$18.2 million for drilling contract commitments (on contracts other than those on a well-by-well basis) and (v) a decrease in our outstanding capital contribution commitment to our equity method investee due to a payment by us of \$14.5 million towards construction of pipeline extensions by Medallion.

-Refer to Notes 2, 5, 6, 8, 9, 11 and 14 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of our contractual obligations.
+Refer to Notes 2, 5, 6, 8, 9, 11, 14 and 15 to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of our contractual obligations.